rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-host/index.md

 ### Host server resources

-The "size" of the host server needed for [rollyourown.xyz](https://rollyourown.xyz) projects depends on a number of parameters:
+The "size" of the host server needed for a [rollyourown.xyz](https://rollyourown.xyz) project depends on a number of parameters:

 - The number of different projects you intend to deploy on the host server
 - The complexity of the project(s) you want to deploy - the project page should give you an idea of the minimum resources the project needs to run well